 Can you freeze lasagna soup?

-I’m sure you can, but I haven’t tried with this particular recipe.
+You sure can freeze this lasagna soup!
 The best way to freeze soup is to cook it and allow it to cool completely.
 Then pour the soup in a gallon ziplock baggie and place in the freezer flat.
 If you plan on freezing this lasagna soup, I would suggest not adding the pasta until you plan to eat it.
 So cook everything except the pasta and add that in later.

 One pot lasagna soup recipe